singhnarotam1997/Detectron/INSTALL.md

-# Installing Detectron
+# Installing DensePose

-This document covers how to install Detectron, its dependencies (including Caffe2), and the COCO dataset.

-- For general information about Detectron, please see [`README.md`](README.md).
+The DensePose-RCNN system is implemented within the [`detectron`](https://github.com/facebookresearch/Detectron) framework.
+This document is based on the Detectron installation instructions, for troubleshooting please refer to the [`detectron installation document`](https://github.com/facebookresearch/Detectron/blob/master/INSTALL.md).

 **Requirements:**